anastasia-pashkova/flask-framework/README.md

 The repository contains a basic template for a Flask configuration that will work on Heroku.

 Anastasia's copy - with correct username.
+Another try.

 A [finished example](https://lemurian.herokuapp.com) that demonstrates some basic functionality.